FAQ’s COVID Care Force™

 Will I have to cover my own expenses?

-COVID Care Force will cover flights and other transportation fees.
-Lodging will also be provided.
+COVID Care Force will cover all transportation and housing fees as well as food expenses.
 Volunteers should be prepared to cover their own incidentals.

 Can I serve as a part of a team?